WangLab-CEMPS/2020STARProtocols_pipeline/DownStreamAnalysis/README.md

 - you can see the DA analysis script in [DA_DiffBind.R](Script/DA_DiffBind.R)

-- you can see the final DiffPeakAnno in [DiffPeakAnno](File/E50h_GM3D_DiffPeakAnno.csv)
+- you can see the final DiffPeakAnno result in [DiffPeakAnno](File/E50h_GM3D_DiffPeakAnno.csv)

-- DiffBind in Windows R may not work very well beacasue of Rsamtools
+- I recommend to use DiffBind in Linux R, at least for version before DiffBind 2.14.0(Bioconductor 3.10).
+DiffBind in Windows R may not work very well beacasue of Rsamtools bug in Windows.

+- DiffBind is not the only way to do DA analysis, If you want to try more ways.
+You can see the following paper

+  > Yan, F., Powell, D.R., Curtis, D.J., and Wong, N.C.
+(2020).
+From reads to insight: a hitchhiker’s guide to ATAC-seq data analysis.
+Genome Biol *21*, 22.

+  > Reske, J.J., Wilson, M.R., and Chandler, R.L.
+(2020).
+ATAC-seq normalization method can significantly affect differential accessibility analysis and interpretation.
+Epigenetics & Chromatin *13*, 22.

 - My session